Link copied to clipboard

 Jewish indigeneity — genetic, archaeological, and historical continuity

-Judea and Samaria — the West Bank — is the geographic heartland of ancient Jewish civilisation.
-Jerusalem, Hebron, Shiloh, Bethel, and the core sites of biblical and Second Temple period Jewish life are all located there.
-Calling Jewish presence in Judea and Samaria "settler colonialism" requires the remarkable logical move of treating a people as foreign in the precise geographic region named after them.
+Archaeological and historical continuity.
+The genetic evidence is reinforced by an unbroken archaeological record.
+Continuous Jewish presence in the Land of Israel is documented through archaeological finds, Roman-era sources, Byzantine-era sources, and medieval travel accounts.
+Judea and Samaria — the West Bank — is the geographic heartland of ancient Jewish civilisation: Jerusalem, Hebron, Shiloh, Bethel.
+Calling Jewish presence in Judea "settler colonialism" requires treating a people as foreign in the precise geographic region named after them.

 Argument 03